SDPose: Exploiting Diffusion Priors for Out-of-Domain and Robust Pose Estimation: Experiments

-\textbf{Training Datasets.} We train two variants, SDPose 17-keypoints and SDPose 133-keypoints, on MS COCO~\citep{lin2014microsoft} and COCO-WholeBody~\citep{jin2020whole}, respectively.
+We train two variants, SDPose Body (17-keypoints) and SDPose Wholebody (133-keypoints), on MS COCO~\cite{lin2014microsoft} and COCO-WholeBody~\cite{jin2020whole}, respectively.
 All images are processed using standard top-down augmentations, with the input resolution set to 1024 $\times$ 768.
 Further details are provided in the supplementary materials.